githubuser379/SGTPolicyChecker/README.rst

 The --apiusername and --apipassword arguments are the credentials that will be passed to the ISE API for HTTPBasic Authentication.
 For the package to work, the credentials provided must have ERS Admin and MNT Admin permissions in the relevant ISE environment

+If the credentials are invalid, the ISE server will respond with a HTTP 401 error and the program will throw and exception and exit once the HTTP response is received back from ISE.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~